estaudere/learning/100-days-of-code/LOG.md

 * TikTok visual essay (submit to pudding.cool)
 * Continue the Senate race analysis (try applying it to the GA races after results come out)

+### Day 3

+**Focus:** JavaScript 30's JS/CSS Clock Face

+**Enthusiasm:** 😐

+Need to finish my COLLEGE SUPPLEMENTS AHHH.
+Hopefully I will not code until they are finished today.
+I went over the hour on this particular project, made some edits from what he gave!
+Can use some more improvements but this is a working baseline.
+Want to do more info vis once I have the JS portion down!